runtimeverification/k/docs/ktools.md

 --------------------------

-The `kserver` is a front-end tool based on [Nailgun](https://github.com/facebookarchive/nailgun) and it helps a lot with reducing the startup time of the JVM.
-Calling `kserver` in a terminal window will wait for all kompile/kprove calls and force them to run in the same process, and share the same threads.
-This also reduces significantly the thread contention. `kompile` uses all the threads available to do rule parsing.
+The `kserver` is a front-end tool based on [Nailgun](https://github.com/facebookarchive/nailgun) which helps to reduce the startup time of the JVM.
+Calling `kserver` in a terminal window will wait for all kompile/kprove calls and force them to run in the same process and share the same threads.
+This also reduces the thread contention significantly. `kompile` uses all the threads available to do rule parsing.
 Another benefit is that it saves caches, and each time you call kprove/kast, you can access those directly w/o extra disk usage.
-Running the `regression-new` integration tests on a powerful machine (32threads) takes 8m, with the kserver active it takes 2m.
+Running the `regression-new` integration tests on a powerful machine (32 threads) takes 8m, with the kserver active it takes 2m.
 You can start the kserver in two ways.
 - blocking: call `kserver` in the command line.
 Close it after you are done testing.
 Useful for quick testing.
 - non-blocking: call `spawn-kserver <log.flie>` and close it with `stop-kserver` - this is used for automation on CI